tianhaoz95/time_since/NOTE.md

 Your task is to fix the text under the progress bar in status screen.
 When i set the repeat days to be 180, i see under progress bar "1 days out of 0 days (180%)" where it should be "1 days out of 180 days (0%)".

+Your task is to add a new way of sorting in status screen.
+The new sorting method is by shortest to the next due date.
+The items with the shortest days to the next due date should be at the top.
+Items without `users/{uid}/items/{item_id}/repeatDays` should be at the bottom without sorting.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: